 Discrete-event simulation modeling is a popular method for predicting the performance of complex systems, particularly systems that include random phenomena.
-Simulation projects can fall short of their intended goals, however, unless the simulation model is exercised intelligently to gain a better understanding of the likely performance of the real system.
+Simulation projects can fall short of their intended goals, however, unless the simulation model is exercised intelligently to gain useful understanding of the likely performance of the real system.

-This is where the design of experiments plays a key role.
+This is where the design of simulation experiments plays a key role.
 Usually, simulation projects are conducted within time and budget limits.
-It is important to use care in choosing the simulation runs that will be conducted.
-Poorly planned simulation runs can result in a significant loss of information, or worse, provide misleading results.
+Often the bulk of time and resources are spent on building and validating the model, with little time or budget in the schedule to exercise the model for decision-making insight.
+This is risky, since poorly planned simulation runs can result in a significant loss of information, or worse, provide misleading results.
+Further, the kinds of decisions the simulation model will aid should be decided up front, since model construction, verification and validation depend on this information (Sargent 2009).

 This tutorial presents a five-step process for the design of a simulation experiment.
 Graphical methods are emphasized for the first four steps, drawing largely from Barton (1999).
-A hypothetical simulation project for a diemaking machine shop will help to illustrate each step.

-The next section describes the limits of this tutorial, defines the five-step process, and describes the machine shop scenario.
+A hypothetical simulation project for a die-making machine shop will help to illustrate each step.
+The tutorial is an updated version of that in Barton (2002; 2004) with additional discussion on screening and optimization.
+Introduction to the design of simulation experiments is presented from different perspectives in the WSC papers by Sanchez and Wan (2009) and Kleijnen (2008b).
+The next section describes the limits of the topics covered, defines the five-step process, and describes the machine shop scenario.
 Sections 3-7 describe each step in more detail and illustrate the activities for the machine shop simulation.
 The next section shows how to use the graphical framework to present results.
 In some cases the graphical display provides more insight than an ANOVA table or regression analysis.
-Some additional issues are discussed in Section 9.
+Section 9 covers some remaining issues.